ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 The GraphQL field-level caching can be enabled only for a specific field.
 This can be done by providing the [field cache configurations](#723-field-level-cache-configuration).
 Once the field-level caching is enabled for a field, it will be applied to the sub-fields of that field.
 The field-level cache configuration can be used to override the operation-level cache configurations.

 >**Note:**  In both cases above, if the resolver returns a record that doesn't contain any optional fields, then the entire record will be cached instead of individually caching the subfields of this record.
-In the case of the resolver returning a record containing optional fields, all the subfields of the record will be cached individually.
+In the case of the resolver returning a service type or a record containing optional fields, all the subfields of the returned value will be cached individually.

 #### 10.7.1.3 Cache Invalidation